-It's unforunate that the very first super bowl (originally called the AFL-NFL World Championship Game) cannot be found in it's entirety on tape.
-People didn't see the preservation of this game as important, nor did the economics of the time permit because video tapes was expensive.
+It's unfortunate that the very first super bowl (originally called the AFL-NFL World Championship Game) cannot be found in it's entirety on tape.
+People didn't see the preservation of this game as important, nor did the economics of the time permit because video tapes were expensive.
 Either way we don't have much footage of the first two super bowls.
-And the NFL has put a $1 Million reward for this footage in hopes that someone out there might have the first two superbowls in their video library.
+And the NFL has put a $1 Million reward for this footage in hopes that someone out there might have the first two super bowls in their video library.

 The name Super Bowl didn't stick until the third super bowl in January 1969.
 The name even had a story.
 Notice that in College Football near the end of the season they play all these bowl games for bragging rights.
 Championships of the various College Football conferences as well as for the national championship (which was upon a time was only determined by the winner of the Rose Bowl, yeah thanks to this new concept called the Bowl Championship System).